carlwiedemann/carlwiedemann.github.io/md/2025-08-19-better-command-line-composability-with-ruby.md

 This is when "just one more pipe" falls short.
 We've all been there, devotedly fussing around with `awk`, `sed`, `grep`, `tr`, skirting the narrow boundary between clever and clandestine.
 But ultimately we arrive at a place where these tools just aren't enough, and we're puzzling through remembering all the different options and syntax for each.
 We then turn to writing a script from scratch all on its own.
 This, of course, is a fine (and perhaps common) way to live.
 But I think we can do better.

-Before it's claim to fame driving argubably the most influential web app framework of the past 20 years, Ruby was (and still is) a great scripting language with consistent syntax and a great standard library.
+Before its claim to fame driving arguably the most influential web app framework of the past 20 years, Ruby was (and still is) a great scripting language with consistent syntax and a great standard library.

 We begin to open up its composable power by using its executable with literal inlined syntax via the `-e` option.